Create or clone an app layer

 Run Once Script

-You can include a Run Once script in an app layer.
+You can include a script in an app layer that runs once, upon system startup.
 The script runs the first time any layered image that includes the app layer starts.
 If the app layer is elastically layered, the Run Once script runs when mounting the app layer disk.
-Run Once scripts are typically used for apps, such as MS Office, that requires activating the license when Office starts for the first time.
+Run Once scripts are typically used for apps, such as MS Office, that requires license activation the first time it starts.

-- If installing the application on the current layer requires software on another application.
-For example, if you install an application that requires Java, and Java is located in a separate layer.
+- When installing the application on the current layer requires the presence of another application.
+For example, when you install an application that requires Java, and Java is located in a separate layer.

-- If the installation of the software adds the settings of an existing application.
+- When the installation of the software adds settings to an existing application.
 For example, when you install an Office add-in, you must install Microsoft Office first.

 Some of these issues can also be handled by putting the two applications in the same layer rather than using prerequisite layers.

-- Prerequisite layers are not included in the app layer that you create.
+- Prerequisite layers are not included in the app layer that they are used to create.

-- The app layer you create and each of its Prerequisite Layers must be associated with the selected OS Layer.
+- The app layer you create and each of its Prerequisite layers must use the same OS Layer.